OCFL/spec/draft/spec/index.md

 For storage of additional fixity values, or to support legacy content migration, implementers <span id="E026" class="rfc2119">MUST</span> choose from the following controlled vocabulary of digest algorithms, or from a list of additional algorithms given in the \[[Digest-Algorithms-Extension](#ref-digest-algorithms-extension)\].
 OCFL clients
-<span id="E027" class="rfc2119">MUST</span> support all fixity algorithms given in the table below, and MAY support
+<span id="E027" class="rfc2119">MUST</span> support all fixity algorithms given in the table below, and <span
-additional algorithms from the extensions.
+class="rfc2119">MAY</span> support additional algorithms from the extensions.
 Optional fixity algorithms that are not supported by a client <span id="E028" class="rfc2119">MUST</span> be ignored by that client.

 | Digest Algorithm Name | Note |
 | --- | --- |